Jump to:

 Availability.
 Prioritize a service provider that communicates effectively and can access your test chamber promptly.
 Ongoing testing often runs outside of ‘normal’ work hours, so work with a company that can accommodate your schedule.
 The other side of availability has to do with parts in stock.
 If you need to replace a defective piece of your test chamber, you’d like to be able to do so quickly and at a low cost.

 Customer Service.
 You rely on your service company to give you honest feedback.
 What exactly is the problem?
 How much will it cost to fix?
-When should I purchase a new chamber rather than continuing upkeep on an older one?
+When should I purchase a new chamber rather than continue upkeep on an older one?
 A company that talks you through your options and sets expectations will stand out from one that’s inflexible.

 For more information, we encourage you to read our Guide to Test Chamber Service.